Murder of Daniel Wretström: Impact

 The murder became the topic in many heated debates and articles in Swedish media, political papers and in Swedish society at that time, and the motives and cause of the murder is still debated even today.
-The far-right immediately accused multicultural society and left-wing politics and has often protested at media calling Wretström a nazi, while many journalists and papers often mentioned the brawl at the party as the motive.
+The far-right immediately accused multicultural society and left-wing politics and has often protested at media calling Wretström a Nazi, while many journalists and papers often mentioned the brawl at the party as the motive.
 The official police investigation leaves it unclear what really caused the fight and murder since there was many accused and many witnesses who gave different versions of the events.

 Stieg Larsson, then the editor of Expo, an anti-racist magazine, denied that the Expo organisation had ever defended the murder of Wretström, pointing out that the Turkish-born journalist Kurdo Baksi had been one of the first to condemn the perpetrators.

-Arrest / Prosecution / Release
+Legal proceedings

 The perpetrators were arrested and prosecuted and because of their young age, most were sentenced to youth facilities or community service.
 The accused murderer who stabbed Wretström was ruled insane at the time of the murder by the court and sentenced to psychiatric care.
 He was given a new identity and released after 4 years.